Rockin' in the Free World

-"Rockin' in the Free World" is a song by Canadian-American singer-songwriter Neil Young, released on Young's seventeenth studio album Freedom (1989).
+"Rockin' in the Free World" is a song by Canadian-American singer-songwriter Neil Young from his seventeenth studio album Freedom (1989).
 Two versions of the song bookend the album, similarly to "Hey Hey, My My (Into the Black)" from Young's Rust Never Sleeps album, one of which is performed with a predominantly acoustic arrangement, and the other predominantly electric.
-Rolling Stone magazine ranked "Rockin' In the Free World" number 214 on its "500 Greatest Songs of All Time".
+In 2003, Rolling Stone ranked "Rockin' In the Free World" number 216 on its list of the 500 Greatest Songs of All Time.

 Context

 Young wrote the song while on tour with his band The Restless in February 1989.
 He learned that a planned concert tour to the Soviet Union was not going to happen and his guitarist Frank "Poncho" Sampedro said "we'll have to keep on rockin' in the free world".
 The phrase struck Young, who thought it could be the hook in a song about "stuff going on with the Ayatollah and all this turmoil in the world.”
 He had the lyrics the next day.

 The lyrics criticize the George H. W. Bush administration, then in its first month, quoting Bush's famous "thousand points of light" remark from his 1989 inaugural address and his 1988 presidential campaign promise for America to become a "kinder, gentler nation".
 The song also refers to Ayatollah Khomeini's proclamation that the United States was the "Great Satan" and Jesse Jackson's 1988 campaign slogan, "Keep hope alive".
 The song was first performed live on February 21, 1989, in Seattle with The Restless, without the band having rehearsed it.

 The song is included on Young's Greatest Hits (2004) release.
 It reached No. 2 on the Billboard's Mainstream Rock Tracks chart.